uleroboticsgroup/MoEv/README.md

   import: sklearn.tree
 ```

-In every model exists Gridsearch option that is not enabled by default, because it don´t work fine yet.
+In every model exists Gridsearch option that is not enabled by defaul.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/uleroboticsgroup/MoEv/65714a9baf9c7e01a8f326e9a27b56d482046a64?urlpath=lab%2Ftree%2Fsampling.ipynb)